 - Staff and participants will limit interaction/public gatherings based upon current social distancing guidelines according to CDC/local orders.

-- At or before the start of each in-home session, staff or a household member must clean frequently touched surfaces involved in providing care (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks) with CDC/EPA recommended cleaning products.
+- At or before the start of each in-home session, a household member should clean frequently touched surfaces involved in providing care (for example: tables, doorknobs, light switches, handles, desks, toilets, faucets, sinks) with CDC/EPA recommended cleaning products.

 - Avoid close greetings, such as hugs or handshakes- use of other noncontact methods of greeting.